Cat-MacLellan/Barcelona-Walking-Tours/README.md

 When a user clicks one of the tours, text descibing the tour will appear below the buttons and google markers will appear on the map showing the landmarks that specific tour will pass.
 The text is hidden to avoid having a high amount of text on the page and makes it clear which information applies to which tour.
 The colour of the buttons also matches the google map icons providing a clear correllation between the tour and it's landmarks.
-This provides an interactive and visualling pleasing way to present the informationt to the user.
+This provides an interactive and visualling pleasing way to present the information to the user.

 ![Wireframe 5](https://i.ibb.co/tCQmqJf/Tours-Desktop.png)
 ![Wireframe 6](https://i.ibb.co/SVHfPGJ/Tours-Mobile.png)